-4. Harassment and Discrimination Based on Age

-Includes unequal treatment as defined in Article II based on an individual's age, if the individual employee or student is 40, or older.
-The Age Discrimination in Employment Act permits employers to favor older workers based on age even when doing so adversely affects a younger worker who is 40 or older.

-5. Harassment and Discrimination Based on Disability
+- 4. Harassment and Discrimination Based on Age - Includes unequal treatment as defined in Article II based on an individual's age, if the individual employee or student is 40, or older.
+The Age Discrimination in Employment Act permits employers to favor older workers based on age even when doing so adversely affects a younger worker who is 40 or older. - 5.
+Harassment and Discrimination Based on Disability

 Includes unequal treatment as defined in Article II based on an individual's disability, as defined by the Americans with Disabilities Act or the Rehabilitation Act.
 An individual with a disability is a person who: (1) has a physical or mental impairment that substantially limits one or more major life activities (e.g., walking, seeing, hearing, speaking, breathing, learning, caring for one's self, performing manual tasks); (2) has a record of having had such an impairment; or (3) is perceived as having such an impairment.
 The College will make a reasonable accommodation for the known disability of a qualified student, applicant for admissions or employment, or an employee if it would not impose an undue burden on the operations of the College.
 A qualified employee or job applicant with a disability is an individual who, with or without reasonable accommodation, can perform the essential functions of the job in question.
-Students and employees seeking accommodations must contact the Title IX and 504 Coordinator to discuss accommodations requested and documentation that may be required.
+Students and employees seeking accommodations must contact the Title IX and 504 Coordinator, Ms. Hampden-Sydney College Harassment and Discrimination Policy Page 7 Melissa Wood, to discuss accommodations requested and documentation that may be required.
+Her office is in 101 Student Health Center and she can be reached by telephone at 434-223-6061, or by email. mwood@hsc.edu.
 Reasonable accommodations offered by the College may include, but are not limited to, making existing facilities readily accessible to and usable by persons with disabilities, purchasing or modifying equipment or devices, adjusting or modifying examinations, and training materials.

-6. Harassment and Discrimination Based on Family or Genetic Information

-Includes unequal treatment as defined in Article II based on an individual's family or genetic information, including information about an individual's genetic tests; information about the genetic test of a family member; family medical history; requests for and receipt of genetic services by an individual or a family member; and genetic information about a fetus carried by an individual or family member or of an embryo legally held by an individual or family member using assisted reproductive technology.

-7. Harassment and Discrimination Based on Familial Status

-Includes unequal treatment as defined in Article II based on an individual's status as married or unmarried and an individual's status as a biological parent, adoptive parent, foster parent, legal guardian, or as a person without dependent children.
+- 6. Harassment and Discrimination Based on Family or Genetic Information Includes unequal treatment as defined in Article II based on an individual's family or genetic information, including information about an individual's genetic tests; information about the genetic test of a family member; family medical history; requests for and receipt of genetic services by an individual or a family member; and genetic information about a fetus carried by an individual or family member or of an embryo legally held by an individual or family member using assisted reproductive technology. - 7.
+Harassment and Discrimination Based on Familial Status Includes unequal treatment as defined in Article II based on an individual's status as married or unmarried and an individual's status as a biological parent, adoptive parent, foster parent, legal guardian, or as a person without dependent children.